Natrix maura

 The viperine water snake or viperine snake (Natrix maura) is a semiaquatic, fish-eating natricine water snake.
 Despite its common names, it is not a member of the subfamily Viperinae.
 It was given its common names due to exhibiting a dorsal colour pattern that superficially resembles that of sympatric adder species.
 In comparison to other Natrix species its head is also somewhat wider and more distinct from the neck.
 Like most members of the Natricinae it possesses a venom gland on each side of the upper jaw (Duvernoy's gland) that produces a mild venom that may play a role in swallowing or digestion.
 The gland is not associated with an enlarged specialized tooth and the venom has to be applied by chewing.
 The species usually does not bite as a means of defense, and the effect of a bite would be harmless to humans.

 Behaviour

 The viperine snake looks like an adder and occasionally behaves like one.
 It is known to strike like an adder, but not to bite.
 It spends most of its time in water hunting fish, frogs and other aquatic animals.
 The species is diurnal.

 Fossil record

 Fossils of the viperine snake are known from El Chaparral, a fossil site in Villaluenga del Rosario that dates back to the latter part of the Early Pleistocene.

 Geographic range

 The viperine snake is found in southwestern Europe and northwestern Africa.
-Specifically, N. maura is found in the European countries of Portugal, Spain, Andorra, France, northwestern Italy, and Switzerland.
-It has spread to areas of England, as well.
-It is found in African countries of Morocco, northern Algeria, northwestern Libya, and northern to central Tunisia.
-It was introduced to Mallorca in the Baleares (not indicated on the distribution map).
+Specifically, N. maura is found in the European countries of France, northwestern Italy, Portugal, Spain, and western Switzerland.
+It is found in African countries of northern Algeria, northwestern Libya, Morocco, and northern to central Tunisia.
+It has also been introduced to the Balearic Islands and Sardinia.